icon / 24x24 / ic24-trending-up

 What does it mean to buy a franchise business?
 The franchisor (or parent company) gives you the rights of their established brand, as well as developed systems and support, in exchange for a set franchise fee.

 All of the terms and conditions are outlined in a contract that includes the obligations of both parties.
 Typically, the fees include startup costs as well as ongoing royalties and fees.
-The franchisor may also exercise certain controls and restrictions in accordance with the contract.
+The franchisor may also exercise certain controls and restrictions in accordance with the contract, making it important to understand what a franchise agreement is before signing.

 Here is how to buy a franchise from the idea stage to ownership.